TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/59 - James/James 3/James 3.2.md

 ---

 For in many things we all stumble.
-If any stumbleth not in word, the same is a perfect man, able to bridle the whole body also.
+If anyone doesn't stumble in word, the same is a perfect man, able to bridle the whole body also.